-- 8.1 Authorisations may only be given by the Authorising Officers listed in Appendix B. Only the Chief Executive can authorise the use of a CHIS, or the acquisition of confidential information. - 8.2 Applications for the acquisition of Communications data can only be issued by a Home Office accredited single point of contact (SPOC).

-The Council has two SPOCs, the Head of Revenues and Benefits and the Investigations Manager.
+- 9.1 Authorisations may only be given by the Authorising Officers listed in Appendix B. Only the Chief Executive can authorise the use of a CHIS, or the acquisition of confidential information. - 9.2 Applications for the acquisition of Communications data can only be issued by a Home Office accredited single point of contact (SPoC).
+The Council has two SPOos, Service Director: Customers and the Investigations Manager. - 9.3 The National Anti-Fraud Network (NAFN) provides a SPoC service to local authorities.
+Local authorities using the NAFN SPoC service will still be responsible for submitting any applications to a Magistrate and a designated person in the authority is still required to scrutinise and approve any applications

-8.3 Determining an Application
+9.4 Determining an Application